ielab/health-search-tutorial/hands-on/README.md

 We will now identify medical concepts from free-text.

-First start the QuickUMLS service in the background:
+First start the QuickUMLS service in the background as a docker container:

-`python /QuickUMLS-master/server.py /quickumls-data &`
+`docker run --name wsdm-quickumls aehrc/quickumls-rest:1.2.3-2018AA`

 Then lets do a test to identify some medical concepts from the phases "Family history of lung cancer".
 Run: